Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Background

 \subsection{Time Delay Cosmography}

-The difference in the arrival time of light to each image in a strongly lensed AGN depends on the mass and geometry of the lens \citep{refsdal64}.
+The differences in the arrival time of light to the observer between the multiple images in a strongly lensed AGN depend on the mass and geometry of the lens \citep{refsdal64}.
 This relationship is explained by the time delay equation:

 The measured time delay between image A and image B, $\Delta t_{\text{AB}}$, is related to the difference in the Fermat potential at each image position, $\Delta \phi_{AB}(\xi_{\text{lens}})$.
 The mass model of the lens, parameterized by $\xi_{\text{lens}}$, determines the Fermat potential.
-The geometry of the lens enters through the time-delay distance:
+The geometry of the source-lens-observer system enters through the time-delay distance:

 The time-delay distance is a ratio of angular diameter distances, where $D_{\text{d}}$ is the distance to the deflector, $D_{\text{s}}$ is the distance to the source, and $D_{\text{ds}}$ is the distance between the deflector and the source.
-These distances are a function of both redshift and cosmological parameters, including $H_0$ and others controlling the expansion history ($\Omega_m$, $w_0$, and $w_a$ in $w_0w_a$CDM).
-In $w_0w_a$CDM, we assume the dark energy equation of state follows the parameterization from \citet{chevallier_polarski} and \citet{linder2003}:
+These distances are a function of both redshift and cosmological parameters, including $H_0$ and others controlling the expansion history ($\Omega_{\text{m}}$, $w_0$, and $w_a$ in $w_0w_a$CDM).
+In particular, we are interested in constraining the DE equation of state, which describes the relationship between pressure, $p$ and energy density, $\rho$, as: $w = p / \rho$ \citep[see e.g.][]{DE_review}.
+In the cosmological constant model, $w=-1$.
+In $w_0w_a$CDM, the equation of state follows the parameterization from \citet{chevallier_polarski} and \citet{linder2003}:

+where $a$ is the scale factor.
 Using $D_{\Delta t}$ to constrain cosmological parameters can be thought of as a distance-redshift test, where angular diameter distances are anchored by the time-delay constraint through Equation \ref{eqn:time_delay}.